-- (a) A RIT-D proponent must apply the regulatory investment test for distribution to a RIT-D project except in circumstances where: - (1) the RIT-D project is required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the distribution network or a significant part of that network as described in paragraph (c); - (2) the estimated capital cost to the Network Service Providers affected by the RIT-D project of the most expensive potential credible option to address the identified need is less than \$5 million (as varied in accordance with a cost threshold determination); - (3) the cost of addressing the identified need is to be fully recovered through charges other than charges in respect of standard control services or prescribed transmission services; - (4) the identified need can only be addressed by expenditure on a connection asset which provides services other than standard control services or prescribed transmission services; - (5) the RIT-D project is related to the maintenance of existing assets and is not intended to augment a network or replace network assets;
+- (a) A RIT-D proponent must apply the regulatory investment test for distribution to a RIT-D project except in circumstances where: - (1) the RIT-D project is required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the distribution network or a significant part of that network as described in paragraph (c); - (2) the estimated capital cost to the Network Service Providers affected by the RIT-D project of the most expensive potential credible option to address the identified need is less than \$5 million (as varied in accordance with a cost threshold determination); - (3) the cost of addressing the identified need is to be fully recovered through charges other than charges in respect of standard control services or prescribed transmission services; - (4) the identified need can only be addressed by expenditure on a connection asset which provides services other than standard control services or prescribed transmission services; - (5) the RIT-D project is related to the refurbishment or replacement of existing assets and is not intended to augment a network; or - (6) the refurbishment or replacement expenditure also results in an augmentation to the network, and the estimated capital cost of the most expensive potential credible option to address the identified need in respect of the augmentation component is less than \$5 million (as varied in accordance with a cost threshold determination). - (b) If a potential credible option to address an identified need includes expenditure on a dual function asset, the project must be assessed under the regulatory investment test for distribution unless the identified need was identified through joint planning under rule 5.14 and the project to address the identified need is a RIT-T project.

-- (6) [Deleted]; or - (7) the proposed expenditure relates to protected event EFCS investment and is not intended to augment a network. - (b) If a potential credible option to address an identified need includes expenditure on a dual function asset, the project must be assessed under the regulatory investment test for distribution unless the identified need was identified through joint planning under rule 5.14 and the project to address the identified need is a RIT-T project. - (c) For the purposes of paragraph (a)(1), a RIT-D project will be required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the distribution network or a significant part of that network if: - (1) it is necessary that the assets or services to address the issue be operational within six months of the issue being identified; - (2) the event or circumstances causing the identified need was not reasonably foreseeable by, and was beyond the reasonable control of, the Network Service Provider(s) that identified the identified need; - (3) a failure to address the identified need is likely to materially adversely affect the reliability and secure operating state of the distribution network or a significant part of that network; and - (4) it is not a contingent project. - (d) With the exception of negotiated distribution services and negotiated transmission services, for each RIT-D project to which the regulatory investment test for distribution does not apply in accordance with paragraph (a)(1)-(6), the Network Service Providers affected by the RIT-D project must ensure, acting reasonably, that the investment required to address the identified need is planned and developed at least cost over the life of the investment. - (e) A RIT-D proponent must not treat different parts of an integrated solution to an identified need as distinct and separate options for the purposes of determining whether the regulatory investment test for distribution applies to each of those parts.
+- (c) For the purposes of paragraph (a)(1), a RIT-D project will be required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the distribution network or a significant part of that network if: - (1) it is necessary that the assets or services to address the issue be operational within six months of the issue being identified; - (2) the event or circumstances causing the identified need was not reasonably foreseeable by, and was beyond the reasonable control of, the Network Service Provider(s) that identified the identified need; - (3) a failure to address the identified need is likely to materially adversely affect the reliability and secure operating state of the distribution network or a significant part of that network; and - (4) it is not a contingent project. - (d) With the exception of negotiated distribution services and negotiated transmission services, for each RIT-D project to which the regulatory investment test for distribution does not apply in accordance with paragraph (a)(1)-(6), the Network Service Providers affected by the RIT-D project must ensure, acting reasonably, that the investment required to address the identified need is planned and developed at least cost over the life of the investment. - (e) A RIT-D proponent must not treat different parts of an integrated solution to an identified need as distinct and separate options for the purposes of determining whether the regulatory investment test for distribution applies to each of those parts.